Military campaign: Evaluation

 The success of a military campaign is evaluated based on the degree of achievement of planned goals and objectives through combat and noncombat operations.
 That is determined when one of the belligerent military forces defeats the opposing military force within the constraints of the planned resource, time and cost allocations.
 The manner in which a force terminates its operations often influences the public perception of the campaign's success.
 A campaign may end in conquest, and be followed by the transition of military authority to a civil authority and the redeployment of forces, or a permanent installation of a military authority in the occupied area.

 Military campaigns, inside and outside defined wars, may exceed the original or even revised planning parameters of scope, time and cost.
-Such stalled campaigns, for example the western front in World War I, were formerly called "stalemates" but in the late 20th century the metaphor of a quagmire was often applied.
+Such stalled campaigns, for example the western front in World War I, were formerly called "stalemates" but in the late 20th century the metaphor of a quagmire was often applied, and "frozen conflict" in the 21st.
 Such a situation may arise of various factors such as: